pharmaDB/scoring_data_processor/README.md

 `yes | python3 main.py -ob -an -ap -apj -mn -mp -mpj`

-To output all addition and patent claim set from the database excluding all scores.

-`python3 main.py -db2file`

-Alternatively, a compressed version of the export with stale data is located at `analysis/db2file.tar.gz`

 To read help:

 `python3 main.py -h`

+## Exporting Database

+### Export To Folder

+To output all addition and patent claim set from the database excluding all scores into folders.

+`python3 main.py -db2file <folder_name>`

+If `<folder_name>` is not set, file is stored in the `analysis` folder.

+Alternatively, a compressed version of the export with stale data is located at `analysis/db2file.tar.gz`

+### Export To CSV (Zipped)

+To output all addition and patent claim set from the database including all scores into a single `.csv` file.

+`python3 main.py -db2csv <filename>`

+The `<filename>` is optional.
+If not set folder is stored in `/assets/hosted_folder/db2csv.zip`.

+A compressed version of the export with stale data is located at `analysis/hosted_folder/db2csv.zip`

+### Hosting CSV (Zipped)

+The zipped file can be hosted on a webserver that can be started with:

+`nohup python3 server.py &`

 ## Running the Tests